nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteDebtCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

-An example of the new objects in the internal state when a valid `deletedebt` command parsed from the user, `deletedebt 1 debt/2 3`, has been executed is given by the object diagram below.
+An example of the new objects in the internal state when a valid `deletedebt` command parsed from the user, `deletedebt 1 debt/2 3`, has been executed is given by the object diagrams below.

 <img src="images/DeleteDebtObjectDiagram.png" width="450" />
 <img src="images/DeleteDebtAfterObjectDiagram.png" width="450" />